 I cut them all to my desired length for all sides and supplemented with some scraps from my shop.

-Luckily, pallet wood tends to be standard 1×4 or 1×6 boards.
+Luckily, pallet wood tends to be standard 1×4 or 1×6 boards so plenty of my scraps matched the pallet wood sizes.

-I used 1×2 boards for the legs.
+1×2 boards work great for the legs.
 I cut 8 of them and left them long enough to have a couple of inches between the bottom of the planter sides and the ground.

 I glued the legs together in an L shape and secured them with my stapler.